Jamieren/ML-with-sentinel/README.md

 ### Implementation

-For the complete step-by-step implementation, please refer to the (implementation.py)
+For the complete step-by-step implementation, please refer to the [Link to `implementation.py`](implementation.py)